Teens, Cutting, and Self-Injury

 IMPORTANT: Seek Help Immediately for Self-Injury

 If you have urges to self-injure, or have already done so, confide in someone who can help you find a better way to cope with bad feelings.
-That might be a parent, an older sibling, a minister, a rabbi, a guidance counselor, health care practitioner, psychologist, social worker, or another trusted grown-up.
+That might be a parent, an older sibling, a minister, a rabbi, a guidance counselor, health care practitioner, psychologist, social worker, or another trusted adult.

 Do the same if you know of someone who inflicts physical harm on his or her body.
 Self-injury deserves immediate attention.